Sequence and Consequence: Preliminaries

 \item $\sigma\append{x}$ is $\sigma+\seq{x}$. \item $\rho$ is a \emph{segment} of $\sigma$ iff $\rho = \sigma\slice{\alpha:\beta}$ for some $\alpha$ and $\beta$; a \emph{tail} of $\sigma$ iff $\rho = \sigma\slice{\alpha:}$ for some $\alpha$; and an \emph{initial segment} of $\sigma$ iff $\rho = \sigma\slice{:\alpha}$ for some $\alpha$. \end{itemize} Recall some abbreviations for our conditional language:

-Fix a logic \textsf{L} containing \stal; talk of consistency, entailment, equivalence, and so on throughout the appendix are relative to \textsf{L} (we will make successively stronger assumptions about \textsf{L} as we go).
+Fix a logic \textsf{L} containing \stal; talk of consistency, entailment, equivalence, and so on throughout the appendices are relative to \textsf{L} (we will make successively stronger assumptions about \textsf{L} as we go).